dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 As I have mentioned in the article this is a completely manual subscription handling.
 But what if someone wants an automated list generation.
 Which means after every subscription, email will be collected as a list and if someone wants to un-subscribe, the list will update itself.

 Many times, emails that you send to your subscribers should have an unsubscribe link.
-Otherwise, email providers may mark it as spam.
-Since it is not practical to create a un-subscribe link and include it every time you send an email, you can opt some third party email subscription handlers.
+Otherwise, email providers may mark it as spam and move it to spam folder every time.
+No one checks spam folder unless they are asked to do so.
+And also it is not practical to create a un-subscribe link and include it every time you send an email, you can opt some third party email subscription handlers.
 {: .clear}

 I prefer these two email subscription handlers - Aweber or MailChimp.
 I suggest MailChimp for beginners.
 [Create an account in MailChimp](http://eepurl.com/bWHZgb){:rel='nofollow'}{:target="_blank"} for free.